IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 ###### 2:3.Y3.4.1.2.1 Query Search Parameters <a name="query-parameters"> </a>

-All query parameter values shall be appropriately encoded per RFC3986 “percent” encoding rules.
-Note that percent encoding does restrict the character set to a subset of ASCII characters which is used for encoding all other characters used in the URL.
+All query parameter values shall be encoded per RFC3986 “percent” encoding rules.
+Note that percent encoding restrict the character set to a subset of ASCII characters.
+Certain ASCII characters used for URL syntax are not permitted in the query parameter value and need to be escaped.

+The Requester shall be capable of providing the parameters attributes and query types as indicated by Requester Optionality 'R' in Table 2:3.Y3.4.1.2.1-1 below.

-The query search parameters supported by the Requester and Responder are defined in Table 2:3.Y3.4.1.2.1-1 below.
+The Responder shall support the parameters attributes and query types as indicated by Responder Optionality 'R' in Table 2:3.Y3.4.1.2.1-1 below.

 Table 2:3.Y3.4.1.2.1-1 Find Multimedia Report Query Search Parameters